Geometric Assumptions in Hydrodynamic Modeling of Coronal and Flaring Loops: Conclusions

 In this work, we have briefly examined two geometrical assumptions that are commonly used in hydrodynamic modeling of coronal loops.
 It is often assumed in field-aligned simulations that coronal loops are semi-circular with constant cross-sectional area.
 Observations of loop widths suggest that coronal loops only show minimal expansion, but the decrease of the magnetic field with height in the corona implies that there ought to be an expansion.
 It is not clear how to resolve this discrepancy, but the comparison of simulations and observations may offer insight to better understand this problem.
 On the other hand, many loops are very clearly not semi-circular, and are often very eccentric, but the impact of this on loop dynamics has been not been critically examined.

 We first examined the assumption of a non-uniform cross-sectional area in Section \ref{sec:area}.
-This has been touched upon by a few authors \citep{emslie1992,mikic2013,froment2018,winebarger2018,reep2020, cargill2021} and found to be important for numerous reasons, such as impacting observed Doppler shifts or modifying the thermal conduction profiles.
+This has been touched upon by a few authors \citep{emslie1992,mikic2013,froment2018,winebarger2018,reep2020, cargill2022} and found to be important for numerous reasons, such as impacting observed Doppler shifts or modifying the thermal conduction profiles.
 However, this has not been universally adopted in loop simulations; uniform cross-sectional areas are commonly assumed.
 The primary reason for this is that it is not at all apparent how the expansion profile varies with height, what its magnitude is, or what the rate of expansion with height is.
 We have not attempted to reproduce any observations in this paper, but instead focus on simply understanding how an expansion would impact dynamics.
 We find that an area expansion significantly increases the time for a loop to cool and drain, increases upflow durations and localizes upflows near the footpoints, and suppresses sound waves.
+Importantly, the standard $T \sim n^{2}$ relation between cooling and draining does not generally hold with large area expansions, instead the cooling tends towards a static radiative cooling regime as the expansion grows.
 Despite the changes in the hydrodynamics, we still did not find any coronal condensation events in any of the simulations (see also \citealt{reep2020}).
 Synthetic line intensities are impacted both directly from the change in volume with height and indirectly through the effects on the density and ionization profiles.
 Additionally, the location and rate of the expansion is important.
 When the expansion is localized near the transition region, the cooling time and draining time are both reduced compared to a more gradual expansion of similar magnitude.
 It is fundamentally important therefore to use a cross-sectional area expansion in loop simulations, both for understanding the hydrodynamics and the radiative output.
 Many previous results ought to be critically reexamined in the context of expanding cross-sections.
 Additionally, observations are required to further constrain the magnitude and rate of expansion.